developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 the end of the day, when all is said and done, *no tool and technology can replace the engineering culture and mindset of the team*.

-## Why is Preview Environments beneficial?
+## Why is Preview Environments Beneficial?

 Working in a team and receiving instant feedback from the impact of your work is essential to the success of the project.
 It allows using all the powers of